-fd\var/1 True iff Var is a CLP(FD) variable. global\cardinality/2 Global Cardinality constraint. global\cardinality/3 Global Cardinality constraint. in/2 Var is an element of Domain.
+fd\var/1 True iff Var is a CLP(FD) variable. global\cardinality/2 Global Cardinality constraint. global\cardinality/3 Global Cardinality constraint. var is an element of Domain.

 indomain/1 Bind Var to all feasible values of its domain on backtracking.